Canada–Chile relations: Trade

 In 1996, Canada and Chile signed a free trade agreement.
 In 2017, trade between Canada and Chile totaled $2.9 billion Canadian dollars.
 Canada's exports to Chile include: machinery, chemicals, cereals fats and oils, and mineral products.
 Chile's exports to Canada include: copper, precious stones and metals (mostly gold and silver), fruits, fish and seafood (salmon), and beverages (wine).
-In 2015, Canada had $15 billion worth of investments in Chile and is the third largest investor in Chile after the United States and Spain.
+According to Chile's Central Bank, in 2022, Canada had U$ 36 billion worth of investments (stock) and is the largest investor in Chile above the United States, Netherlands, United Kingdom and Spain.
 Canadian multinational companies such as Barrick Gold and Scotiabank invest in Chile.
 Chilean wines can be found throughout Canada.